-You probably follow certain principles in your life.
+You probably follow certain principles in your life - a set of general rules.
 Maybe you don’t drink coffee after 5pm or avoid sugary drinks.
 Maybe you don’t do risky investments or you don’t want to live on the first floor.

-We all have certain general rules that we follow.
-So when we’re in a situation we can make quick decisions based on them instead of considering the problem from the ground up.
+We do that so when we’re in a situation we can make quick decisions based on them instead of considering the problem from the ground up.
 When someone asks you if you’d like coffee after dinner you know the answer.
 When a friend is telling you about her new risky business venture you know that you won’t be investing.

 We accept our principles as guiding rules when facing a challenge.
 Design patterns are similar to that but for software architecture.
 They are principles to follow so we won’t have to approach each situation like it was new.
 They are widely accepted and formalized solutions to common problems.
 A design pattern solves a specific programming challenge related to structure, usability or maintainability.